NYE On The Hill Volunteering FAQ’s

 DO I GET FED AT THE EVENT?

 As a volunteer we do not feed you during the festival.
-You will be given access to the Welfare Station where you can make yourself a tea or coffee or use the microwave.
-There are also food vedors onsite you can buy food from.
+You will be given access to the Welfare Station where you can make yourself a tea, coffee, or utilise the water urn to heat your noodles or other snack.
+There are also food vendors on-site you can buy food from.
 Please familiarise yourself with the terms & conditions of entry and be aware that no naked flames (cookers or burners) can be brought to the event.

 WHEN DO I GET SENT MY VOLUNTEER TICKET?